collective/plonex/README.md

 If the file ends in `-overrides.zcml`, it will be loaded after the default zcml files and override the existing configuration.

-Your extra zcml files will be threated as jinja2 templates, so you can use any variable known to the instance to render them.
+Your extra zcml files will be treated as jinja2 templates, so you can use any variable known to the instance to render them.

 ## Run a script